-Expression Description denyAll Always evaluates to false isAnonymous() Returns true if the current principal is an anonymous user isRememberMe() Returns true if the current principal is a remember-me user isAuthenticated() Returns true if the user is not anonymous isFullyAuthenticated() Returns true if the user is not an anonymous or a remember-me user hasPermission(Object target, Object permission) Returns true if the user has access to the provided target for the given permission.
+Expression Description authentication Allows direct access to the current Authentication object obtained from the SecurityContext permitAll Always evaluates to true denyAll Always evaluates to false isAnonymous() Returns true if the current principal is an anonymous user isRememberMe() Returns true if the current principal is a remember-me user isAuthenticated() Returns true if the user is not anonymous isFullyAuthenticated() Returns true if the user is not an anonymous or a remember-me user hasPermission(Object target, Object permission) Returns true if the user has access to the provided target for the given permission.
 For example, hasPermission(domainObject, 'read') hasPermission(Object targetId, String targetType, Object permission) Returns true if the user has access to the provided target for the given permission.
 For example, hasPermission(1, 'com.example.domain.Message', 'read')

-27.2 Web Security Expressions
+Web Security Expressions

-To use expressions to secure individual URLs, you would first need to set the use-expressions attribute in the http element to true.
+To use expressions to secure individual URLs, you would first need to set the use-expressions attribute in the <http> element to true.
 Spring Security will then expect the access attributes of the <intercept-url> elements to contain Spring EL expressions.
 The expressions should evaluate to a Boolean, defining whether access should be allowed or not.
 For example:

 '''

 <http>

 <intercept-url pattern="/admin"

 access="hasRole('admin') and hasIpAddress('192.168.1.0/24')"/>

 ...

 </http>

 '''